GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Applications

-Figure \ref{fig:crps_bench} shows that the CRPS values produced by GP-BART are similarly favourable when compared with the performance of the other algorithms, with GP-BART exhibiting the lowest or second-lowest median CRPS value for three of the four data sets.
-Note that boxplots of the CRPS values for kriging are omitted from \ref{fig:crps_bench} for the sake of visual clarity, as they are well outside the range of those for the other models in the comparison.
-The superior calibration of GP-BART is most apparent for the \textit{Swmud} data set, followed by the \textit{Boston} data set, for which INLA performs notably worse than all tree-based methods.
+Figure \ref{fig:crps_bench} shows that the CRPS values produced by GP-BART are similarly favourable when compared with the performance of the other algorithms, with GP-BART having the lowest or second-lowest median CRPS values for all but the \textit{Baltimore} data set.
+Note that boxplots of the CRPS values for kriging are omitted from Figure \ref{fig:crps_bench} for the sake of visual clarity, as they are well outside the range of those for the other models in the comparison.
 Jointly considering both the predictive accuracy and the uncertainty calibration, GP-BART was able to consistently yield superior or competitive predictions.

-Another aspect of performance evaluation for each model is illustrated in Figure \ref{fig:rank_rmse}, which presents the average RMSE rank for each of the $25$~test partitions from the repeated cross-validations.
+Given the variability in these boxplots, another aspect of performance evaluation for each model and data set is illustrated in Figure \ref{fig:rank_rmse}, which presents the average RMSE rank for each of the $25$ test partitions from the repeated cross-validations.
 Ranks are defined here such that the model yielding the lowest mean RMSE is given a rank of $1$,~while~the one with the worst prediction performance is given the~highest possible rank of $6$, for each test partition.
-From Figure \ref{fig:rank_rmse}, we can see that GP-BART has by far the lowest average RMSE rank for the \textit{Swmud} data set.
-For the \textit{Auckland} data, GP-BART's performance in this regard is also the best followed right after by INLA, where both jointly outperform the other methods.
-For the \textit{Boston} data, SoftBART and GP-BART are highly competitive, though GP-BART presents a slightly lower average ranking.
-Finally, GP-BART's performance on the \textit{Baltimore} data is notably worse than other methods based on trees and GPs, particularly compared to the standard BART model.
+From Figure \ref{fig:rank_rmse}, we can see that GP-BART has the lowest average RMSE rank for the \textit{Boston} data set, particularly compared to the standard BART model.
+For the \textit{Auckland} data, INLA's performance in this regard is also the best followed right after by GP-BART, where both jointly outperform the other methods.
+For the \textit{Swmud} data, GP-BART presents the lowest average ranking among treed methods, losing only to the traditional spatial methods.
+Finally, GP-BART's performance on the \textit{Baltimore} data is competitive with respect to other methods based on trees and GPs and superior to the traditional spatial methods.